Make sure to discover London hidden gems before others do!

 I like to think this is one of London hidden gems – even though chances are it is not.
 Sure enough, compared to other parks like Hyde Park, St. James’s Park or Regent Park, Holland Park gets significantly less tourists and visitors.
 It’s the kind of place where you walk in through a narrow gate you don’t make much of, and find yourself in a park that is gorgeous and makes you feel a million miles away from the city.

 The nearest metro station is High Street Kensington, on the District and Circle lines, so you can pop in if you are on a shopping spree on that part of town.

 This is the kind of place you stumble upon and then want to go back again and again as it is so pretty!
 It’s surprising not so many people know it as it is really close to Covent Garden – one of the city’s most popular attraction.
-Neil’s Yard is a series of tall brick buildings adorned with flowers and plants pouring out of windows and where you will find many lovely, quaint small shops that sell organic goods and cafés and health food stores.
+Neal’s Yard is a series of tall brick buildings adorned with flowers and plants pouring out of windows and where you will find many lovely, quaint small shops that sell organic goods and cafés and health food stores.

 My tip is to visit this spot before it becomes more popular and has to be written off this post on the most unusual places to visit in London!

 London has its very own Little Venice and it is just minutes away from Paddington station!
 This series of canals lined with trees is the kind of place where you will see canal boats – some used as actual homes and others are cafés where you can stop by for tea.
 The canals run all the way from Hyde Park to Warwick Avenue, so you can walk along for quite some time and get all the way to Camden Market!